nescioquid/pokeemerald-expansion/docs/install/windows/WINDOWS.md

 ```console
 sudo apt update && sudo apt upgrade
 ```
+> [!NOTE]

-> 📝 These commands may ask for your password specific to WSL or a confirmation to perform a given action.
-Just enter your password or confirm with `y` (as in "yes") as necessary.
+> _These commands may ask for your password specific to WSL or a confirmation to perform a given action.
+Just enter your password or confirm with `y` (as in "yes") as necessary._

 Certain packages are (more software is) required to manage the pokeemerald-expansion project and build its ROM.
 You can and should install these packages by running the following command: